Corey J. Miles is an Assistant Professor in the Department of Sociology and Africana Studies Program.

-Miles, C. J. (forthcoming).
+Miles, C. J. (2023).
 Vibe: The Sound and Feeling of Black Life in the American South (University Press of Mississippi).

 Miles, C. J. (2023).
 “I don’t want to do time, I want to save it”: Carcerality of time and Black temporal resistance.
 Time & Society.

 Miles, C. J. (2022).
 Sociology of Vibe: Blackness, Felt Criminality, and Emotional Epistemology.
 Humanity & Society.